urbit/developers.urbit.org/content/guides/core/app-school/intro.md

 This guide will walk through everything you need to know to write your own Gall agents.

-The Gall Guide is suitable for anyone with an intermediate knowledge of Hoon.
+App School I is suitable for anyone with an intermediate knowledge of Hoon.
 If you've worked through [Hoon School](/guides/core/hoon-school/) or something equivalent, you should be fine.